StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Overview

 {% hint style="info" %}
-**StackState Agent V2**
+**Rancher Observability Agent V2**
 {% endhint %}

 To retrieve topology, events and metrics data from a Kubernetes or OpenShift cluster, you will need to have the following installed in the cluster:

-* StackState Agent V2 on each node in the cluster
+* Rancher Observability Agent V2 on each node in the cluster
-* StackState Cluster Agent on one node
+* Rancher Observability Cluster Agent on one node
-* StackState Checks Agent on one node
+* Rancher Observability Checks Agent on one node
 * kube-state-metrics

-To integrate with other services, a separate instance of StackState Agent V2 should be deployed on a standalone VM.
+To integrate with other services, a separate instance of Rancher Observability Agent V2 should be deployed on a standalone VM.

-# StackState Agent types
+# Rancher Observability Agent types

 The Kubernetes and OpenShift integrations collect topology data from Kubernetes and OpenShift clusters respectively, as well as metrics and events.
-To achieve this, different types of StackState Agent are used:
+To achieve this, different types of Rancher Observability Agent are used:

 | Component | Pod name |
 | :--- | :--- |